kennyne274/my_first_repo/README.md

-# Ray's basic Python progect
+# Ray's basic Python project

 Hi there!
 I am a beginner exploring the world of software development.
 I am not a computer science major, but I am fascinated by how data, logic, and code can solve real problems.